cds-snc/gcds-docs/CONTRIBUTING.md

 *Note: We are not currently accepting contributions related to new components, patterns, or features that are not identified in our “next priorities”.
 Our team is developing our roadmap based on components and patterns that most GC teams can use.
 Each component requires carefully constructed design, documentation, and code that follows the consistency and standards of the GC Design System and that are backed by research.
 Please follow our mailing list and “Get Involved” page to learn more about opportunities to collaborate and contribute.*

+### Proposing feature requests or enhancements

+If you’ve got a new idea or a suggestion for how something could work better, we want to hear about it.
+Here are a few steps to help you submit a feature request or enhancement.

+Feature requests can include suggestions for new components or added functionality to existing components, templates, frameworks, or CSS Shortcuts.

+#### 1. Check the backlog of current feature requests

+Check our [feature request backlog](https://github.com/cds-snc/gcds-components/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22feature%20request%22) for any duplicate or similar feature requests.

+If your idea has already been suggested, upvote that feature request with a thumbs up emoji (👍) and comment on the issue to let us know why you need this feature request and any other supporting information.
+We review the number of upvotes (represented by 👍) to help us prioritize feature requests.

+#### 2. Complete the form

+If your idea is not in the issues backlog, submit a new issue through GitHub with an [account](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github) using our feature request template.

+#### 3. Submit an issue

+A GC Design System core team member may reach out to you if we need further clarification on your submission.

 ### Volunteer as a research participant for GC Design System

 We're always looking for new volunteers to help us continue to iterate and improve GC Design System.
 [Contact us](https://design-system.alpha.canada.ca/en/contact/) to sign up for usability and accessibility testing.
 You'll be added to our volunteer list and a GC Design System team member will reach out with opportunities to participate.